chochain/tensorForth/README.md

 ### Fill tensor with init values (data updated to original tensor)
 <pre>
-   ={        (Ta -- Ta')     - fill tensor with console input zeros     (Ta -- Ta')     - fill tensor with zeros ones      (Ta -- Ta')     - fill tensor with ones full      (Ta -- Ta')     - fill tensor with number on TOS eye       (Ta -- Ta')     - fill diag with 1 and other with 0 rand      (Ta -- Ta')     - fill tensor with uniform random numbers randn     (Ta -- Ta')     - fill tensor with normal distribution random numbers
+   zeros     (Ta   -- Ta')   - fill tensor with zeros ones      (Ta   -- Ta')   - fill tensor with ones full      (Ta   -- Ta')   - fill tensor with number on TOS eye       (Ta   -- Ta')   - fill diag with 1 and other with 0 rand      (Ta   -- Ta')   - fill tensor with uniform random numbers randn     (Ta   -- Ta')   - fill tensor with normal distribution random numbers ={        (Ta   -- Ta')   - fill tensor with console input from the first element ={        (Ta n -- Ta')   - fill tensor with console input starting at n'th element
 </pre>

 ### Tensor slice and dice